rieckpil/progmot/content/blog/one-year-course-release.md

 - Link

-Perfectionism will kill your progress
+Perfectionism will kill your progress.

-Get some first touchpoints with recording video and audio on YouTube.
+Get some first touch points with recording video and audio on YouTube.

 For this course I did only record my screen and my voice.
 No fancy greenscreen setup.
 This can come.